ShatrovOA/dtFFT/docs/api_fortran.rst

     Other is to pass "--mca btl_smcuda_use_cuda_ipc 0" to ``mpiexec``, but it was noticed that disabling CUDA IPC seriously affects overall performance of MPI algorithms

-    .. note:: This field is only present in the API when ``dtFFT`` was compiled with CUDA Support.

   :f logical enable_pipelined_backends:

     Should pipelined GPU backends be enabled when ``effort`` is ``DTFFT_PATIENT`` or not.